Megacolon & Slow Transit Constipation

 After tests, I was told that I have slow digestive transit and megacolon, plus no nerve sensation to alert me as to when I needed to go to the toilet.
 In simple terms, this means that food has difficulty passing through my digestive system and travels very slowly.
 Food also doesn’t pass through my colon and rectum in the correct way.

-My health condition is ongoing and I regularly get blocked up.
+My health condition is ongoing and I regularly get blocked up and constipated.
 At present, I have periods where I spend a week in bed as it’s physically very tiring before, during and after.
 I take lots of movicol which helps and for pain, I take ibuprofen occasionally.
 I find having a bath helps to ease any discomfort.

 This is a life-limiting condition and I find it difficult working and socialising at times.
 I have anxiety, and low energy.
 Now that I’m an adult, I feel more comfortable in myself and that I can let people I’m close to know about my condition as it is a part of who I am – but it’s not all I am.